bytekov/python-project-scripts/CONTRIBUTING.md

 6. Issue that pull request!
 7. Always add a `README` and/or `requirements.txt` to your added code.

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the GNU General Public License v3.0
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [GNU General Public License v3.0 ](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!